PSCF v1.3

 return the volume fraction of polymer 0 (the first polymer) and the chemical potential of solvent 1 (the second solvent).

-LatticeParameters: The attribute LatticeParameter is created only by calculations for a periodic system, and is a list of values for different lattice parameters.
+LatticeParameters and stresses: The attribute cellParams is created only by calculations for a periodic system, and is a list of values for each lattice parameter of the unit cell.
 The interpretation of the order and meaning of the lattice parameters depends on the lattice system, which is given in the input parameter file.
 Specific parameters can be accessed by square bracket indexing, and are float values.

 Example: The expressions